oozcitak/xmlbuilder2/docs/pages/using-with-external-libraries.md

 ```

 {% capture ts_tip %}
-  `XMLBuilder2` uses its own TypeScript interfaces for DOM nodes; which typically will not be compatible withe the interfaces exported by other libraries.
+  `XMLBuilder2` uses its own TypeScript interfaces for DOM nodes; which typically will not be compatible with the interfaces exported by other libraries.
 TypeScript users should cast those interfaces accordingly to prevent TS 2345 errors.
 {% endcapture %}
 {% include warning.html content=ts_tip %}